canvas-medical/documentation/collections/_api/patient.md

           - name: active
             type: boolean
             description: By default, both active and inactive patients are returned.
 Use this parameter to only return active (true) or inactive (false)
+          - name: nickname
+            type: string
+            description: Preferred or alternate name
+          - name: hasCareTeamMember
+            type: boolean
+            description: If true, only return patients that have a care team member
         endpoints: [read, search, create]
         read:
           example_request: patient-read-request